orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.reportAfterOperationsDuringRestore

-Amount of processed log operations, after which status of data restore procedure will be printed 0 or negative value, means that status will not be printed.
+Amount of processed log operations, after which status of data restore procedure will be printed (0 or a negative value, disables the logging)..

 ```
 Setting name...: storage.wal.reportAfterOperationsDuringRestore